NickDJM/accessible-menu/docs/upgrading-from-v2-to-v3.md

 You will need to set the [`optionalKeySupport`](https://accessible-menu.netlify.app/disclosuremenu#optionalKeySupport) value to `true` to gain access to the optional keyboard support.

-## Class field changes
+## Class field/method changes

-Version 3 of accessible-menu has cleaned up and renamed some class fields:
+Version 3 of accessible-menu has cleaned up and renamed some class fields and methods:

 ### Menu fields